-Sleep apnea remains an underrecognized and underdiagnosed condition.
-Because it takes place during sleep, many patients are unaware that they have a significant medical condition.
+Sleep apnea remains underrecognized and underdiagnosed.
+Because it takes place during sleep, many individuals are unaware that they have a significant medical condition.
 Even when noticed by a family member, patients often attribute the "snoring" and "choking" described to them as a normal byproduct of sleep.
 The risk factors for sleep apnea include obesity and having a crowded upper airway, such as from enlarged tonsils, a large tongue, or a crooked nose.
-In order to determine if a patient is suffering from sleep apnea, the individual must have a sleep study is required.
-Sleep studies, also known as polysomnograms (PSG), is usually conducted in a sleep lab, though testing in the home can be performed in certain cases.
-The sleep specialist uses data collected from the sleep study to look at the individual's breathing in sleep, as well as to examine for other sleep disorders and factors that may be associated with these.
-In some cases, a second test may be required to fully evaluate for the presence and/or severity of the breathing problems in sleep.
+In order to determine if one is suffering from sleep apnea, a sleep study is required.
+Sleep studies, also known as polysomnograms (PSG), is usually conducted in a sleep lab, though testing in the home can be performed in some cases.
+The sleep specialist uses data collected from the sleep study to look at the person's breathing in sleep, as well as to examine for other sleep disorders and factors that may be associated with these.
+In some instances, more than one test may be required to fully evaluate for the presence and/or severity of the breathing problems in sleep.

-The general disorder of sleep apnea is divided into three classifications:
+Sleep apnea can be divided into three classifications:

-Affecting roughly 5% of middle aged adults in America, obstructive sleep apnea (OSA) is a common condition marked by loud snoring and excessive sleepiness.
+Affecting at least 5% of middle aged adults in America, obstructive sleep apnea (OSA) is a common condition typified by loud snoring and excessive sleepiness.
 OSA is the most common of the sleep breathing disorders and is characterized by the airway partially or completely collapsing during sleep.
 When the airway collapses, the brain and the body protect themselves by briefly awakening the individual and opening their airway to allow for normal breathing.
-Most individuals are not aware that this is happening.
+Most persons with OSA are not aware that this is happening.
 Unfortunately, as they fall back asleep, the process of airway closure tends to repeat over and over.
 This results in sleep disruption and, in some, low oxygen levels during sleep.
-OSA tends to be worse if the person sleeps on their back versus sleeping on his or her side.
+OSA tends to worsen if the person sleeps on their back versus sleeping on his or her side.

 Symptoms of OSA include:

 There are a number of different treatments available for OSA.
-Which treatment is best for a given person depends on a number of factors, including the severity of the sleep apnea, the patient's size and airway structure (anatomy), the other medical conditions (co-morbid conditions) the individual has that may be associated with OSA , and the patient's willingness to accept a given treatment.
+Which treatment is best for a given person depends on a number of factors, including the severity of the sleep apnea, the person's body size and shape and airway structure (anatomy), associated medical conditions (co-morbid conditions), and their willingness to accept different treatments.

 The primary treatment for OSA is the use of CPAP.
 CPAP stands for continuous positive airway pressure.
-By providing individuals suffering from OSA with a steady stream of pressurized air, CPAP prevents the airway from collapsing.
+By providing a steady stream of pressurized air, CPAP prevents the airway from collapsing.
 The most common version of CPAP comes in the form of a nasal mask system, which only covers the nose.
 There are also full face masks that cover both the nose and mouth, and nasal pillows which use silicone tubes that fit into the nostrils.
-CPAP often proves very effective at keeping the airway open during sleep, and it has been shown in a large number of studies to effectively improve the quality of life, daytime alertness, concentration and mood of the individual.
+CPAP often proves very effective at keeping the airway open during sleep, and it has been shown in a large number of studies to effectively improve quality of life, daytime alertness, concentration and mood of persons with OSA.
 In addition, growing data suggests that CPAP may reduce some of the medical consequences associated with sleep apnea.
 However, there are many people who have difficulty adapting to sleeping with the device.
-Since some patients are unable to use CPAP despite an increasing array of special features that are designed to help with tolerance of the device.
+Some patients are unable to use CPAP despite an increasing array of special features that are designed to help with tolerance of the device.
 In these cases, other treatments may need to be explored.

 There are two main categories of alternative OSA treatments: oral appliances and surgery.
 Oral appliances generally work to advance the lower jaw, hoping to open space in the back of the throat.
-They tend to work best in individuals with more mild to moderate OSA and in those who may have a small or more backward sitting (posterior) jaw.
-Individuals who use oral appliances during sleep often tolerate them; though they can have some annoying side effects, like jaw achiness, pain when chewing in the morning, headaches, and drooling.
+They tend to work best in mild to moderate OSA and in those who may have a small or more backward sitting (posterior) jaw.
+Individuals who use oral appliances during sleep often tolerate them; though they can have some annoying side effects, such as jaw achiness, pain when chewing in the morning, headaches, and drooling.
 Most of the time, these problems resolve with continued use of the device.
-Caution is warranted if considering using these devices in individuals with temporomandibular joint (TMJ) disease, as the appliances put considerable stress on the TMJ and can worsen problems.
+Caution is warranted if considering using these devices in persons with temporomandibular joint (TMJ) disease, as the appliances put considerable stress on the TMJ and can worsen problems.

 Surgery for OSA tends to be most effective in those with clear structural (anatomical) problems that are responsive to surgery (e.g. large tonsils, deviated septum, etc.), those with more mild to moderate sleep apnea, and those who are not obese.
 There are a variety of surgeries that can be considered, and they are usually tailored based upon the individual and their airway anatomy.
 A tracheotomy (surgical tube placed in the neck) is usually curative for OSA, but because it is somewhat disfiguring, it is reserved for severe cases that fail all other treatments.